stewartbryson/gradle-snowflake/README.md

 ------------------
 check - Runs all checks.
-functionalTest - Runs the functional test suite. test - Runs the test suite.
+functionalTest - Runs the functional test suite. integrationTest - Runs the integration test suite. test - Runs the test suite.

-To see all tasks and more detail, run gradle tasks --all
+To see all tasks and more detail, run gradlew tasks --all

-To see more detail about a task, run gradle help --task <task>
+To see more detail about a task, run gradlew help --task <task>

 BUILD SUCCESSFUL in 1s
 1 actionable task: 1 executed